Shaw358/Overview/README.md

 Hello!
 My name is Lucas and i'm a third years Game Development student at the Mediacollege Amsterdam.</br>
 Currently living in Amsterdam for a solid 18 years, my general hobbies include, Games, History, Science Fiction and Drums.</br>
-I've thus far worked with C#, C++, NodeJS, JS, Unity, GML and GameMaker 2.
+I've thus far worked with C#, C++, NodeJS, JS, Unity, GML and GameMaker 2.</br>
+Besides software development I am familiar with SCRUM methods and know Game Design Documents, Trello's and One page designs.</br>

 The languages I have the most experience with are C# and C++.
 I have about 2.3 years of development on my name with many more to come.
-The thing i love the most is backend development, throwing and effectively managing data is what i want to achieve!
+The thing I love the most is backend development, throwing and effectively managing data is what I want to achieve!

 ### Active Projects
 -[Warhammer 40K themed Strategy Game](https://github.com/Shaw358/Wh40K) my best work so far.